git-plm/gitplm/partnumbers.md

 effort many times.
 It appears that most automotive manufacturers use semi-structured part numbers.
 I don't have direct experience, but I've heard you can tell where a part goes on an automobile from its PN.
-It takes more work up front to figure out these part numbers, but having this simple check during manufacturing is a a simple and effective check against errors and improves efficiency.
+It takes more work up front to figure out these part numbers, but having this bit of information during manufacturing is a simple and effective check against errors and improves efficiency.
 McMaster-Carr also uses semi-structured PNs.
 Maybe you should too ...